trggr/botsad/README.md

             (filter #(= (count %) 2))
             (reduce (fn [acc [k v]] (assoc acc (str (+ 2 idx) "-" (trim k)) (trim v))) {})))

 Step 10.
-We take all maps, and merge them into one map M:
+At this point we have a list of maps, which we then merge into a single map M:

      m  (reduce merge (sorted-map) (map-indexed tomap others))

-Step 11.
-The section INFO had a special treatment on step 5.
-We merge it to M separately:

-     m  (merge m (tomap 7 info))

 Step 11.
 The section INFO had a special treatment on step 5.
 We merge it to M separately: